 These Research Talks are organized by Dana Grohs and usually take place in the Department's main building Währinger Straße 29.
 Interested visitors are cordially invited to join us after registration with Dana Grohs (✉ dana.grohs@univie.ac.at).

-In the upcoming summer semester 2024, we have scheduled a total of four talks, three of which will be by international scholars: Christian Baden (The Hebrew University of Jerusalem, Israel), Anja Bechmann (Aarhus University, Denmark), and Lars Willnat (Syracuse University, USA).
-Further, our colleague Katharine Sarikakis will give insights into her current research.
+In the upcoming winter semester 2024/2025, we have scheduled a total of four talks, three of which will be by international scholars: Joe Bayer (The Ohio State University, USA), Alexander Schouten (Tilburg University, The Netherlands), and Claes de Vreese (University of Amsterdam, The Netherlands).
+Further, our colleagues Claudia Wilhelm and Sophie Mayen alongside Anne Reinhardt will give insights into their current research.

 The announcement poster for the upcoming semester's presentations and talks is available here.